bryewalks/dotfiles/README.md

 ## Automatic Hyprland Installation

-A script is provided to automate the setup process for Hyprland and dotfiles:
+A script is provided to automate the inital setup process for Hyprland and dotfiles:

+** Warning: This script should only be used for a fresh install or systems that were previously configured with these dotfiles.
+It will overwrite existing configurations. **

 ```sh
 ./install.sh